<

 Authors' Note:

-Japanese author Kimata Jiro claims that RAAF sank the I-178.
-Other sources claim the I-178 was depth charged and sunk with all hands 30 miles W of Espiritu Santo, New Hebrides by the subchaser USS SC-699 on 29 May 1943; however, since the I-178 was in contact with the Sixth Fleet almost three weeks later, such claims must be discounted.
+According to some sources I-178 was depth-charged and sunk 30 miles W of Espiritu Santo, New Hebrides by subchaser USS SC-699 on 29 May 1943; however, since I-178 was in contact with the Sixth Fleet almost three weeks later, such claims must be discounted.

 Special thanks for help in preparing this TROM go to Dr. Higuchi Tatsuhiro of Japan. – Bob Hackett and Sander Kingsepp.